 Modern warehouses use technologies like data analytics and AI to optimize picking routes, for inventory and capacity planning and more.
 Other technologies have built-in AI solutions, such as 6 River Systems’ Chuck, which uses AI and machine learning to prioritize tasks based on work assignments and the status of the warehouse floor.
 Chuck optimizes picking routes in real-time and even spots risks to keep your associates on-task and maximize productivity.

 The benefits of data analytics and AI aren’t just for warehouses.
-Logistics companies, for example, pair real-time vehicle tracking with AI to streamline fleet planning and improve delivery speed by re-routing vehicles in real-time to avoid potential weather or traffic delays.
+Top logistics companies, for example, pair real-time vehicle tracking with AI to streamline fleet planning and improve delivery speed by re-routing vehicles in real-time to avoid potential weather or traffic delays.

 It’s not always easy to estimate the correct carton size, even for seasoned packing associates.
 When an associate chooses the wrong carton size, they end up back-tracking and repeating tasks for the same order.
 If the carton isn’t too small for the order, associates may pack the order in the too-large carton anyway, which isn’t an efficient use of resources.